vadimdemedes/dom-chef/readme.md

 );
 ```

+If you do not need SVG support, you can import from `dom-chef/min` for a smaller build.

 ### Use functions

 If element names start with an uppercase letter, `dom-chef` will consider them as element-returning functions: